7 Key Elements of a Workplace Emergency Readiness Plan

 Build a Dedicated Emergency Response Team

-A dedicated Emergency Response Team (ERT) is critical in managing and mitigating the impact of an emergency.
-This team is responsible for developing, implementing, and maintaining the emergency readiness plan.
+A dedicated Emergency Response Team (ERT) is key to limiting the impact of an emergency.
+This team builds, runs, and updates the plan.

 • Guiding employees to safety during emergencies